Skip to main content

 If you left-click on a link, the target website or Rem opens immediately.
 If you right-click, you’ll see several other options:

-• Replace With Reference: change this link into a Rem Reference, turning the text of the link into an alias of the target Rem or website.
+Replace With Reference: this option appears only if you right-click a link attached to a Rem in your knowledge base.
+Clicking it will change this link into a Rem Reference, turning the text of the link into an alias of the target Rem or website.

 Did this answer your question?